-The iX made its debut last November and on Tuesday BMW confirmed specifications for the U.S. market.
-The striking SUV arrives at dealerships in early 2022 as a 2022 model, and you can pre-order one as of June.
-The starting price is $84,195, including destination.
+The iX made its debut in late 2020 and BMW last week confirmed more specifications for the U.S. market.
+The striking crossover arrives at dealerships in early 2022 as a 2022 model, and with a starting price of $84,195, including destination.

-Just one grade is available at present, an iX xDrive50 with with dual-motor all-wheel drive and a peak output of 516 hp, or enough for 0-62 mph acceleration in 4.6 seconds.
+Just one grade is available to order at present, an iX xDrive50 with dual-motor all-wheel drive and a peak output of 516 hp, or enough for 0-60 mph acceleration in 4.4 seconds.
 The top speed is capped at 124 mph.
 A more potent iX M60 with over 600 hp from the BMW M skunkworks is planned, though timing for this model is yet to be announced.

 In the case of the iX xDrive50, each electric motor forms part of a modular drive unit that combines the motor, a single-speed transmission, and power control unit into a single housing.
 Up to two of these can be fitted on an axle—a combination we may see in the iX M60.
 In other markets, there's also an iX xDrive40 with a bit over 300 hp.

-The battery in the iX xDrive50 has a gross capacity of 111 kilowatt-hours, or enough for 300 miles of range.
+The battery in the iX xDrive50 has a gross capacity of 111 kilowatt-hours, or enough for an estimated 324 miles of range when equipped with 20-inch wheels (305 miles with 21-inch wheels and 315 miles with 22-inch wheels).
 When it comes to charging, high-speed charging at rates up to 200 kilowatts enables the battery to charge from 10-80% capacity in less than 40 minutes.
 And for people in a real hurry, just 10 minutes of charging is all that's needed to add about 90 miles of range.

 2022 BMW iX xDrive50 (Euro spec)